rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 #### Launching `bash`

-On MacOS, the default command line interface is called the Terminal, which uses the Bash shell.
+On macOS, the default command line interface is called the Terminal, which uses the Bash shell.
 To launch the Terminal:

 Open the Launchpad
-Search for "Terminal" and click on the application to open it The MacOS Terminal allows you to enter and execute Bash commands.
+Search for "Terminal" and click on the application to open it The macOS Terminal allows you to enter and execute Bash commands.

 MacOS Commands
-Here are some common Bash commands you can use in the MacOS Terminal:
+Here are some common Bash commands you can use in the macOS Terminal:

 ls - Lists the files and directories in the current directory cd <directory> - Changes the current directory to the specified one